Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 - **disable-dom**\
   Disable rules that are specific to React DOM.
 - **disable-web-api**\
-  Disable rules for interacting with Web APIs in React.
+  Disable rules for interacting with Web APIs.
 - **disable-type-checked**\
   Disable rules that require type information.
 - **off**\